hynek/structlog/docs/recipes.md

 [dry]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself

-## Passing Context to Worker Threads
+## Passing context to worker threads

 Thread-local context data based on [context variables](contextvars.md) is -- as the name says -- local to the thread that binds it.
 When using threads to process work in parallel, you have to pass the thread-local context **into** the worker threads.